THE BRITISH HAIKU SOCIETY AWARDS 2021

 Rules of the BHS Haiku, Tanka and Haibun Awards:

-1. Submissions must be in English, unpublished and not concurrently entered for any other competition, and remain unpublished until the results are declared.
+1. Submissions must be only in English, unpublished and not concurrently entered for any other competition, and remain unpublished until the results are declared.
+Submissions should NOT appear in any print or online publication, social media (Facebook, Twitter, etc.) or forums as the competition is anonymous.
 There is no limit on the number of submissions per competitor.

 3. Entry procedures:

-Please note that all UK and non UK entries should be sent by e-mail to: bhsawardsadmin (a) fastmail . co . uk If you don’t have an e-mail, please contact the BHS Administrator Iliyana Stoyanova by post for more details.
-Her contact details are to be found in the membership list.
+Please note that all UK and non UK entries should be sent by e-mail to: bhsawardsadmin (a) fastmail . co . uk If you don’t have an e-mail, please contact the BHS Administrator Iliyana Stoyanova for more details.

-Please note that the PayPal payment should be made in £ sterling.
-This year we are introducing the same fee for all UK and non UK entries which includes an extra 10% to cover the PayPal transfer fee.
+Please note the PayPal payment should be made in £ sterling.
+Same fees apply for all UK and non UK entries.
 See the table below.

-4. Fees: Payments by PayPal.
-The entry fee for up to 3 haiku is £5.50 and £1.10 per haiku thereafter (incl.the 10 % fee).
+Payments by PayPal.
+The minimum entry fee for up to 3 haiku is £5.50 and £1.10 per haiku thereafter.
 The fee for tanka or haibun works the same as for haiku.
-You will need to make a separate payment for each category you wish to enter (i.e. no mixing for one fee).
+You will need to make a SEPARATE PAYMENT for each category you wish to enter (i.e. no mixing for one fee).